|

 4// Convenience Food

-I don’t purchase processed food.
-Most of them especially frozen meals have excess sugar, fat, and sodium.
+I avoid purchasing processed food because many of them, especially frozen meals have excess sugar, fat, and sodium.
+I choose to eat real food instead.

 5// Pre-cut Fruits